AgileLens/GetLocalHostAddress/README.md

 # Agile Lens GetLocalHostAddress Plugin

-A single blueprint node to get the device local IP address.
-Currently tested platforms/engines are below, will backport/update at some point.
+A single blueprint node to get the device's local IP address.
+The currently tested platforms/engines are listed below.
+I will backport or update this at some point.

 ![image](https://github.com/user-attachments/assets/467a7ee3-e61c-44dd-96ad-c869ae0800cb)